Introduction

 extension.
 The most common name for the main configuration file is main.tf

-, so let’s start there.
+, so let’s start with that.

 - Open your code editor (VS Code, if you’re following along).